aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 chief of state: King HARALD V (since 17 January 1991); Heir Apparent Crown Prince HAAKON MAGNUS, son of the monarch (born 20 July 1973)

-head of government: Prime Minister Kjell Magne BONDEVIK (since 19 October 2001)
+head of government: Prime Minister Jens STOLTENBERG (since 17 October 2005)

 Legislative branch:

-modified unicameral Parliament or Storting (165 seats; members are elected by popular vote by proportional representation to serve four-year terms)
+modified unicameral Parliament or Storting (169 seats - will be 165 seats in 2009 election; members are elected by popular vote by proportional representation to serve four-year terms)

-note: for certain purposes, the Parliament divides itself into two chambers and elects one-fourth of its membership to an upper house or Lagting
+note: for certain purposes, the parliament divides itself into two chambers and elects one-fourth of its membership in the Lagting and three-fourths of its membership in the Odelsting

 Judicial branch: